CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/README.md

    or directly check the data and stata code in the folder `StataCode/diff_dates` [code](https://github.com/CHIDS-UMD/Covid19-Vaccination-Race-Disparity-Publish/blob/main/StataCode/diff_dates).

- We compiled data from multiple time points (March 27, April 07, and May 20, 2021) to compare against our main findings based on data from April 19, 2021.
-In addition, we run the same model using full vaccination data from May 20, 2021 to explore whether our pattern of findings still hold.

 <a name="exodus-test"/>

 ### Residential Mobility
 Some regions saw large rates of residential mobility (people moving in or out) during the course of the pandemic.
 To account for this, we collected data on areas that saw the greatest movement during the pandemic based on data from 75,000 moves (HireAHelper Migration Report, 2021).
 The list includes 10 cities with the greatest net increase in movement and the 10 cities with the greatest net decrease in movement, some of which are not represented in the counties included in our analysis.
-We exclude the 12 relevant counties represented in our data, and run additional robustness checks reported below.
+We exclude the 12 relevant counties represented in our data。

-   You can get the stata code to do this regression by:
+   You can get the stata code to do this robustness check by:
    ```shell
    python statacode.py --task residential_mobility
    ```